monoteba/photoshop-scripts/Export Layers And Groups To Files/README.md

 ### Keep Adjustment Layers Visible

-Will leave Adjustment Layers visible so they still affect the layers being exported.
+Keeps **Adjustment Layers** visible so they still affect the layers being exported.
 Useful to keep overall adjustment on all layers.

+### Keep Pixel Locked Layers Visible

+Keeps **Pixel Locked** (including generally locked) layers visible on all exported layers.
+This is, for example, useful if you have a watermark that you want to remain visible on each exported layer.

 ### Trim